 Medical Editor: John P. Cunha, DO, FACOEP

-Crolom (cromolyn sodium) is used to treat allergy symptoms that affect the eyes, such as itching, burning, watering, swelling, redness, or sensitivity to light.
-It is a mast cell stabilizer, which acts as an anti-inflammatory medication.
-This medication is available in generic form.
-Common side effects include burning or stinging of the eye.
+Crolom (cromolyn sodium) is a mast cell stabilizer, which acts as an anti-inflammatory medication, used to treat allergy symptoms that affect the eyes, such as itching, burning, watering, swelling, redness, or sensitivity to light.
+Crolom is available in generic form.
+Common side effects of Crolom include burning or stinging of the eye after you use the drops, dry or irritated eyes, puffy eyes, or watery eyes.

 The dose of Crolom is 1 to 2 drops in each eye 4 to 6 times a day at regular intervals.
 One drop contains approximately 1.6 mg cromolyn sodium.
 It is not likely other drugs you take orally or inject will have an effect on Crolom used in the eyes.
 But many drugs can interact with each other.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Crolom should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.